 Carbonate soils: a special case to study

 Many offshore technologies have been anchored offshore for several decades in depths ranging from 30 m to 3,000 m, mainly in the oil and gas sector.
 There is therefore considerable experience for the relatively soft soils that contain hydrocarbon deposits.
 In the case of ORE, it is not the nature of the soil that primarily guides the choice of farm settlement areas.
 However, this can be a major technical and economic constraint when new conditions are encountered.
-A collaborative project aims to study the behaviour of foundations in calcareous soils that are very present on the coasts of northern France (SOLCYP+ project).
+A collaborative project aimed to study the behaviour of foundations in calcareous soils that are very present on the coasts of northern France (SOLCYP+ project).
 These types of soils are complex and present visco-elasto-plastic behaviour inducing non-linear behaviours, a source of uncertainty in long-term predictions.
-Their responses to monotonic and cyclic vertical and lateral stresses are studied.
+Their responses to monotonic and cyclic vertical and lateral stresses were studied.

 Optimising foundations design